jessebuckmann/sample_preparation_module/projects/TemperatureControl_by_Chris_and_Maria/Instructions/Instructions.md

 - Gate of Mosfet 3

 Drain connected with

-•	Gate of Mosfet 2
+- Gate of Mosfet 2

 Source connected with

-•	One side of Peltier(1)
+- One side of Peltier(1)

-•	Drain of Mosfet 4
+- Drain of Mosfet 4

-**MOSFET 2**
+**Mosfet 2**

 Source  connected with

-•	Other side of Peltier(2)
+- Other side of Peltier(2)

-•	Drain of Mosfet 3
+- Drain of Mosfet 3

 Gate  connected with

-•	Gate of Mosfet 4
+- Gate of Mosfet 4

 **Mosfet 3**

 Source connected with

-•	Ground
+- Ground

-**Mosfet 4
+**Mosfet 4**
-**

 Gate connected with

-•	PIN 2 of Arduino
+- PIN 2 of Arduino

 Source connected with

-•	Ground
+- Ground

 [This](https://git.science.uu.nl/m.lekou/experiment-design-2020/-/blob/master/projects/TemperatureControl_by_Chris_and_Maria/Instructions/CoolingHeating.jpg) picture will help you have a better understanding of the above part.

-##Part 3: Connecting the code with the arduino
+### Part 3: Connecting the code with the arduino

 Connect the computer with the Arduino using a wire.
 Open the program at your computer with the code and press upload.